 The Come & Take It Celebration for 2022 is from September 30 – October 2.

 Another great time to visit Pioneer Village is during holidays when you can enjoy Stars in the Village.
 We loved seeing the old church decorated for Christmas.
 On select December nights, you can see Santa, eat cookies, roast marshmallows, pop popcorn over an open fire (seriously awesome, by the way) and see some beautiful Christmas lights.

 Please check out the Pioneer Village in Gonzales website to plan your trip.

 What’s The Cost To Pioneer Village Living History Center?

 Regular admission is $5 for adults and $3 for children (the website doesn’t specify the cutoff age to get the child rate).
 Docent-led tours (which I recommend) are just $6 for adults and $4 for children.

 Editor’s note: Please check the website for updated prices (if any).

 Special events like Lights in the Village and Come and Take It may be priced separately throughout the year.
 Check out the Pioneer Village Website or the Gonzales Chamber of Commerce website.
 More events are happening throughout the year in this small town in Texas.
 I hope you can make it to Gonzales, TX, soon!

-We got lucky on a cold winter afternoon and had the place (and the docent) all to ourselves.
+We got lucky on a cold winter afternoon and had the place (and the docent) to ourselves.

-More Info Pioneer Village
+More Info On The Pioneer Village

 Pioneer Village works closely with the city of Gonzales and is a nonprofit.
 Donations on top of the admission price are welcome.